 There is plenty of camping in Badlands National Park, but if you want to go further afield, Plenty Star Ranch is near Wind Cave National Park in Custer, South Dakota – giving you a two-for-one punch on parks.

-The Montour Preserve Fossil Pit is a testament of a more watery era of the continent’s history, featuring a huge concentration of fossilized brachiopods, gastropods, trilobites and more.
-Visitors are allowed to gather their own fossils and are advised to bring their own basic tools – a small hammer, safety goggles and a brush.
-For the best experience, visit early in the morning, before the rocks heat up in the afternoon sun.
+The Montour Preserve Fossil Pit is known for its fossil pit, featuring a huge concentration of fossilized brachiopods, gastropods, trilobites and more.
+Visitors are advised to bring basic tools – a small hammer, safety goggles and a brush.
+Visit early in the morning before the rocks heat up in the afternoon sun.
+Note that fossil collecting is only allowed in the fossil pit itself.

 Where to camp nearby